PavlosTze/calculator/README.md

 An android application published on Google Play.
 It works as a simple calculator which means that there is no order of operations (multiply for example is not executed before addition etc).

-## Built With

-* Android Studio

-## Contributing

-This repo was made for showing off my work/project.

 ## Authors

 * **Pavlos Tzegiannakis** - (https://github.com/PavlosTze)